Basketball Drills - Post Player Breakdown DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Now work on the step-hop move from the high-post.
 Catch the pass, make a short drop step to lane along with a one-bounce power-dribble, followed by a long jump landing with a two-footed jump-stop, and then go right up with the shot.

-In this drill, the ball is placed on the floor, in the lane near the basket, between defenders #2 and #3.
+The ball is placed on the floor in the lane near the basket, between defenders #2 and #3.
 Players #2 and #3 extend their arms high over their heads and keep them there at all times. #1 runs in and picks up the ball and puts it under his/her chin with elbows out in a strong position.
 He/she then tries to power the shot up between the arms of the defenders.
 The defenders may "body up" and bump the shooter, and may actually hit his/her shooting arm, but may not jump or attempt to block the shot.

 Next, we have our players catch, pivot and face the defender, jab-step and shoot the elbow jump-shot.